AndriiPiatakha/AndriiPiatakha/README.md

 ---

 ### 🌟 Fun Facts
-- 🧑‍🏫 My flagship course *“Java from Zero to First Job”* helped thousands land their first IT job.
+- 🧑‍🏫 My flagship course *“Java from Zero to First Job”* helped hundreds of thousands land their first IT job.
-- 🌏 My students come from over 100 countries.
+- 🌏 My students come from over 200 countries.
 - 🧩 I believe in **learning by doing**, and every course I create includes **real projects**.

 ---